 Announcements will be posted to the class regularly, and may include information on due dates, upcoming assignments, and syllabus changes.

 • Web conferencing: The instructor will use web conferencing to interact with students in real time.
-Frequency achieved.
-In what ways will the student-to-student contact be regular and effective? (select all that apply)
+Frequency

 Webconferencing may be used to deliver content to students in real time, or to conduct office hours.